RhysCAllen/AMBER-CAMI-II-tutorial/pipeline-single-sample-taxon-bin.md

 Make sure to edit the name of your sampleID from `_SAMPLEID_` to `rhimgCAMI2_short_read_sample_0`.
 Sample names can be found from https://cami-challenge.org/taxonomic_binning/

-###### Step 3: Create a read-to-contig mapping file from your bin sam file
+###### Step 3: Create a reads-to-contigs mapping file from your bin sam file

 The .sam file that was used to determine differential abundance for binning your assemblies is the input file here.
+Using the SAM format specifications to choose the column headers for our mapping file: https://samtools.github.io/hts-specs/SAMv1.pdf

+`echo "QNAME   RNAME" > reads-to-contigs-mapping.tsv`

+Append the read names and corresponding contig names:

-`awk -v FS='\t' -v OFS='\t' '!/^@/ {print $1, $3}' sample_0.sam >> reads-to-contig.mapping.tsv`
+`awk -v FS='\t' -v OFS='\t' '!/^@/ {print $1, $3}' sample_0.sam >> reads-to-contigs-mapping.tsv`

 Your output will contain the SEQUENCEID column necessary AMBER to compare your results to the gold standard, and which contigs these correspond to.
-The BH tags are added by BayesHammer, they will be removed in the next step.
+The BH tags were added during read processing by BayesHammer; they will be removed in the next step.

 ```
-head reads-to-contig.mapping.tsv
+head reads-to-contigs-mapping.tsv
+QNAME	RNAME
 S0R16554400/1 BH:failed	c_000000131573
 S0R16554448/2 BH:changed:10	c_000000004317
 S0R16554483/2 BH:changed:5	c_000000057414
 S0R16555152/2 BH:failed	c_000000223269
-S0R16555191/1 BH:failed	c_000000267876
 ...
 ```